adehan/english-for-designers/08-clarity-first/index.md

 <!-- Key points; aim for **30–60 words** each. -->

-1. Background/importance of the topic: The topic of self-branding is crucial because it allows us as artists to show our skills and qualities, what we're like as individuals, and it defines what is important to us.
+1. Background/importance of the topic: The topic of self-branding is crucial because it allows us to show our skills and qualities, what we're like as individuals, and it defines what is important to us.
 3. Purpose/hypothesis (thesis or statement of the problem): I want to tackle a topic that a lot of schools (including ours) fail to explore and properly teach their students.
 Artists generally have a problem with self-marketing and thus getting clients and building their career, which is where the stereotype of a poor artist that makes no money comes from.
 My project should help me and others to learn more about self-marketing and how to make it work for us as artists.
 5. Research — design/methodology/approach including procedures/data/observations: I chose several books by professionals that I'll be using mainly for the theoretical part of my thesis.
 Some of my favourites are What They Don't Teach You in Art School by Will Terry, I'd Rather Be in the Studio!: The Artist's No-Excuse Guide to Self-Promotion by Alyson B. Stanfield, Designing Brand Identity: An Essential Guide for the Whole Branding Team by Alina Wheeler, Find Your Artistic Voice: The Essential Guide to Working Your Creative Magic by Lisa Congdon, and others.
 5. Findings (highlight outcome of research):